anthobarbarich/paradisecity/content/practical.md

     question: IS THERE A MINIMUM AGE?
 money:
   - answer: >-
-      "At the entrance of Paradise City, we will scan and link your ticket to your wristband.
+      At the entrance of Paradise City, we will scan and link your ticket to your wristband.
 Once it is activated you can check in and check out at the festival during your stay by scanning your wristband with one of our Staff members.